19hours/sg-statutes/Acts/Penal Code.md

 Explanation2.—A false statement as to the belief of the person attesting is within the meaning of this section, and a person may be guilty of giving false evidence by stating that he believes a thing which he does not believe, as well as by stating that he knows a thing which he does not know.

-Illustration

-(a)
+Illustrations

-A, in support of a just claim whichBhas againstZfor $1,000, falsely swears on a trial that he heardZadmit the justice ofB’s claim.Ahas given false evidence.
+(a)A, in support of a just claim whichBhas againstZfor $1,000, falsely swears on a trial that he heardZadmit the justice ofB’s claim.Ahas given false evidence.

-(b)

-A, being bound by an oath to state the truth, states that he believes a certain signature to be the handwriting ofZ, when he does not believe it to be the handwriting ofZ.
+(b)A, being bound by an oath to state the truth, states that he believes a certain signature to be the handwriting ofZ, when he does not believe it to be the handwriting ofZ.
 HereAstates that which he knows to be false, and therefore gives false evidence.

-(c)

-A, knowing the general character ofZ’s handwriting, states that he believes a certain signature to be the handwriting ofZ,Ain good faith believing it to be so.
+(c)A, knowing the general character ofZ’s handwriting, states that he believes a certain signature to be the handwriting ofZ,Ain good faith believing it to be so.
 HereA’s statement is merely as to his belief, and is true as to his belief, and therefore, although the signature may not be the handwriting ofZ,Ahas not given false evidence.

-(d)

-A, being bound by an oath to state the truth, states that he knows thatZwas at a particular place on a particular day, not knowing anything upon the subject.Agives false evidence as to whetherZwas at that place on the day named, or not.
+(d)A, being bound by an oath to state the truth, states that he knows thatZwas at a particular place on a particular day, not knowing anything upon the subject.Agives false evidence as to whetherZwas at that place on the day named, or not.

-(e)

-A, an interpreter or a translator, gives or certifies as a true interpretation or translation of a statement or document which he is bound by oath to interpret or translate truly, that which is not and which he does not believe to be a true interpretation or translation.Ahas given false evidence.
+(e)A, an interpreter or a translator, gives or certifies as a true interpretation or translation of a statement or document which he is bound by oath to interpret or translate truly, that which is not and which he does not believe to be a true interpretation or translation.Ahas given false evidence.

 [Indian PC 1860, s.
 191]